-Students earning a score of 4 or 5 on either or both of the AP examinations in Literature and/or Language may place directly into one of several 200-level courses in Literature.
-Students earning a 5 on the AP exam and who earn a minimum grade of B- in a 100-level or 200-level writing-intensive course in the Literature Department during their first two years at Hamilton will receive 1 additional course credit.
+Students earning a score of 4 or 5 on either or both of the AP examinations in Literature and/or Language may place directly into one of two 200-level courses in Literature (LIT 204W or LIT 222W).

+Students earning a score of 5 on the AP exam and who earn a minimum grade of B- in a 100-level or 200-level writing-intensive course in the Literature department during their first two years at Hamilton will receive 1 additional course credit.
 Students earning scores of 4 or 5 on the AP exam who do not take a 100-level Literature class must take 204 before they enroll in 215.

-Students can only receive a total of 1 unit of credit from either the AP English Language and Composition or AP English Literature and Composition.
+Students can only receive a total of one unit of credit from either the AP English Language and Composition or AP English Literature and Composition.
 This credit will not count toward the concentration.